tkdebnath/EfficientIP/README.md

 load the .xlsx file in Efficient_IP_tasks.py and execute

 # API Guide
-Refer SOLIDserver_API-Reference_REST-8.4.pdf for creating more functions in helper.py
+Refer API-Reference_REST.pdf for creating more functions in helper.py

 ## Author